syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Overview.md

 ## Prerequisites and Compatibility

-This section covers the requirements mandatory for using Essential Diagram control.
+This section covers the requirements mandatory for using Essential® Diagram control.
 It also lists operating systems and browsers compatible with the product.

 ### Prerequisites